DavidHason/multimodal_churn_model/README.md

 The detailed Python code for our proposed framework with further result visualization will be uploaded after the paper is published at the conference soon.

-Please cite the paper (below DOI) if you are interested in the proposed methodological approach

 DOI: